keichi/pi-oven/README.md

 ## Usage

-Oven is an automation tool for modifying existing RaspberryPi disk images to match your needs.
+_Oven_ is a simple yet flexible tool for customizing RaspberryPi disk images to match your needs.

 ```